havardsollie/havard-sollie_semester-project2/README.md

 ### Installing

-This is where you list how to get the project started.
-It typically just includes telling a person to clone the repo and then to install the dependencies e.g.
+Note that this is just the frontend files of the project.
+You need to run the strapi files from a different project folder.

 1. Clone the repo: